-Evaluation of the "fitness" of RWD should be based on specific research objectives and regulatory decision making.
-The fitness evaluation can be divided into two stages: Stage 1 is the preliminary evaluation and selection of source data in terms of accessibility, ethical issues, representativeness, completeness of key variables, sample size and activity of source data so as to judge whether the data satisfy the basic requirements of the study analysis plan.
-Stage 2 is to evaluate the relevance and reliability of data, and data curation mechanisms (data standards and common data models) being or to be adopted so as to judge whether the curated data are fitted for the generation of RWE (see Figure 1).
-In a RWS, preliminary evaluation of fitness in Stage 1 can be ignored if an investigator prospectively collects data from specific sources in accordance with an electronic Case Report Form (eCRF).
+The fitness evaluation can be divided into two stages: Stage 1 is the preliminary evaluation and selection of source data in terms of accessibility, ethical issues, compliance, representativeness, completeness of key variables, sample size and activity of source data so as to judge whether the data satisfy the basic requirements of the study analysis plan; Stage 2 is the evaluation of data relevance and reliability, and data curation mechanisms (data standards and common data models) being or to be adopted so as to judge whether the curated data are fit for the generation of RWE (see Figure 1).
+In an RWS, preliminary evaluation of fitness in Stage 1 can be ignored if RWD collected prospectively.